21 Jan 2022

 3. During the previous year, it was actually let commercially, as self-catering accommodation, for short periods totalling at least 70 days

-There are no special rules for those with multiple units on one location and the rules only apply to buildings (or self-contained parts of buildings) that would otherwise be assessed for council tax.
-So, caravans, shepherds huts and similar units will not generally be subject to these rules as they are assessed for business rates separately.
+There were no special rules for those with multiple units on one location and the rules only apply to buildings (or self-contained parts of buildings) that would otherwise be assessed for council tax.
+So, caravans, shepherds huts and similar units would not generally be subject to these rules as they are assessed for business rates separately.

 “A property that is first advertised as a holiday let would be liable for council tax for the next 140 days.
 If it was actually let out for 70 of these days, on day 141, it would qualify for a business rates assessment (provided the owner intended to advertise it for 140 days in the coming 12 months).”